KailaniBailey/IBM-Data-Science-Professional-Certificate/02. Tools for Data Science/Week 7: IBM Watson Studio (Optional)/README.md

 # IBM Watson Studio (Optional)
+> Watson Studio is a collaborative platform for the data science community and is used by Data Analysts, Data Scientists, Data Engineers, Developers, and Data Stewards to analyze data and construct models.
+Learn about Watson Studio and IBM Cloud Pak for data as a service.
+Create an IBM Watson Studio service and a project in Watson Studio.
+Create a Jupyter notebook and load a data file.
+Explore the different templates and kernels in a Jupyter notebook.
+Connect the Watson Studio account to GitHub and publish the notebook in GitHub.
 ## Watson Studio
 - Introduction to Watson Studio
 - Optional: Creating an Account on IBM Watson Studio